shaoxc/qepy/README.md

  - **QE**

-	All static libraries must be compiled with the `-fPIC` compuiler option.
+	All static libraries should be compiled with the `-fPIC` compuiler option.
 Add `-fPIC` to the configuration options.
 E.g.,

      ```shell
 	 ./configure F77=ifort F90=ifort CC=icc \
 	   --with-scalapack=no -enable-openmp=yes -enable-parallel=no \
-	   CFLAGS=-fPIC FFLAGS='-mcmodel=large -fPIC' FOXFLAGS=-fPIC
+	   CFLAGS=-fPIC FFLAGS=-fPIC try_foxflags=-fPIC
      ```

 	Parallel version: